InternLM/lmdeploy/docs/en/get_started.md

 pip install lmdeploy
 ```

-The default prebuilt package is compiled on CUDA 11.8.
-However, if CUDA 12+ is required, you can install lmdeploy by:
+The default prebuilt package is compiled on **CUDA 12**.
+However, if CUDA 11+ is required, you can install lmdeploy by:

 ```shell
 export LMDEPLOY_VERSION=0.3.0